google/fscrypt/CONTRIBUTING.md

 ### Changing dependencies

-fscrypt's dependancies are managed using the [Go 1.11 module system](https://github.com/golang/go/wiki/Modules).
+fscrypt's dependencies are managed using the [Go 1.11 module system](https://github.com/golang/go/wiki/Modules).
-If you add or remove a dependency, be sure to update `go.mod`, `go.sum`, and the `vendor/` directory by running `go mod tidy` and `go mod vendor`. fscrypt still vendor's it's dependancies for compatiblity with older users, but this will probobly be removed once the module system becomes widespread.
+If you add or remove a dependency, be sure to update `go.mod`, `go.sum`, and the `vendor/` directory by running `go mod tidy` and `go mod vendor`. fscrypt still vendor's it's dependencies for compatibility with older users, but this will probobly be removed once the module system becomes widespread.

-Also, when adding a dependancy, the license of the package must be compatible with [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+Also, when adding a dependency, the license of the package must be compatible with [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 See the [FSF's article](https://www.gnu.org/licenses/license-list.html) for more information.
 This (unfortunately) means we cannot use external packages under